kevin0120/mix/plugins/inputs/cloudwatch/README.md

   # 3 minute, 5 minute, or larger intervals.
 See https://aws.amazon.com/cloudwatch/faqs/#monitoring.
   # Note that if a period is configured that is smaller than the minimum for a
   # particular metric, that metric will not be returned by the Cloudwatch API
-  # and will not be collected by Telegraf.
+  # and will not be collected by Rush.
   #
   ## Requested CloudWatch aggregation Period (required - must be a multiple of 60s)
   period = "5m"